BA (Hons) Creative Advertising with MarketingSouthwark Campus

 You'll also have the option of progressing to MA programmes such as Advertising, Digital Marketing and Marketing Communications.

-The course content draws on the opportunities offered by our brand new, advanced production facilities located in Elephant Studios at LSBU.
-You'll have access to a vast range of media equipment and studio spaces, such as a digital newsroom; digital design, film, and sound studios; and edit suites for visual effects.
+The course content draws on the opportunities offered by our advanced production facilities located in Elephant Studios at LSBU.
+You'll have access to a vast range of media equipment and studio spaces, such as: a digital newsroom; digital design, film, and sound studios; and edit suites for visual effects.
 You’ll be learning within a highly creative community of undergraduate and post-graduate practitioners able to collaborate on projects.

 Teaching and learning